-Due to Federal requirements, a minimum 20 percent local match must be provided should any capital improvement project require the use of Federal funds.
-However, as of late 2019, MnDOT's Office of Transit and Active Transportation has opted to have the state split the local match necessary for vehicle purchases that utilized Federal Highway Administration's (FHWA's) Surface Transportation Block Grant Program (STBGP) funding during fiscal years 2021, 2022, and 2023.
-During fiscal years 2021-2024 Metro Bus has three replacement vehicle projects programmed.
-With this new guidance, MnDOT is contributing half of the necessary \$622,600 in year-of-expenditure dollars needed as match to the Federal grant - the equivalent of \$311,300.
+Due to Federal requirements, a minimum 20% local match must be provided should any capital improvement project require the use of Federal funds.
+However, as of late 2019, MnDOT's Office of Transit and Active Transportation has opted to have the state split the local match necessary for vehicle purchases that utilized Federal Highway Administration's (FHWA's) Surface Transportation Block Grant Program (STBGP) funding during fiscal years 2021 and 2022.
+Metro Bus has one vehicle replacement project in both years 2021 and 2022.
+With this new guidance, MnDOT is contributing half of the necessary \$379,400 in year-of-expenditure dollars needed as match to the Federal grant - the equivalent of \$189,700.
 This funding is separate from that allocated to MnDOT District 3 - a detailed financial plan and fiscal constraint analysis can be found in the next section.
 MnDOT must prove fiscal constraint as part of development of the STIP, which includes the allocation of funding for transit projects.
 More information relating to MnDOT's fiscal constraint can be found within the most recent copy of the STIP (https://bit.ly/37kEfl3).

-During fiscal years 2021-2024, Saint Cloud Metro Bus has 21 capital projects programmed into the TIP requiring a local match of \$2,616,600 in year of expenditure dollars.
+During fiscal years 2021-2024, Saint Cloud Metro Bus has 21 capital projects programmed into the TIP requiring a local match of \$2,738,200 in year of expenditure dollars.
 Overall, Saint Cloud Metro Bus has enough funding to finance these projects along with the organization's operation costs.
 Thereby, fiscal constraint is maintained.